 Swrve’s in-app message QA testing functionality has two main purposes:

-- Your development team can use it to send test messages to your QA devices to ensure that in-app messaging is up and running before you create your first message.
+- For your development team to send test messages to your QA devices to ensure that in-app messaging is up and running before you create your first campaign.

-- You can use it to test out new in-app messages before you commit to launching them.
-You can also pause active in-app messages to QA test them.
+- For you to test out new in-app messages before you commit to launching them.
+You can also pause active campaigns to QA test them.

 QA testing is available for campaigns in any of the following states:

 - Draft – You’ve created a new campaign but not launched it yet or unscheduled a Pending (scheduled) campaign.

 - Inactive – You’ve paused an Active campaign.